-Aberlady Conservation and History Society was established in 2001.
-The Society aims to research, conserve and promote the village’s historic and natural environment.
-We do this by organising local archaeology and conservation projects, and by a monthly programme of talks, open to all interested.
+Aberlady Conservation and History Society was established in 2001; in the first instance as Aberlady Conservation Society.
+In recent years the population of the village has increased dramatically and is much more diverse than in previous times.
+Against this background, the Society aims to build a shared sense of place, community, belonging and culture based on promotion of the village’s historic and natural environment.
+We do this by organising local archaeology and conservation projects, and by a monthly programme of talks, open to all who are interested enough.

 The Village of Aberlady